FunhouseAtelier/remix-v2-examples/README.md

 How to use dynamic routes to load and display data based on the dynamic route segment of the URL.

-The demo shows how the nested dynamic route changes when changing the text in the dynamic route segment of the URL, using hard-coded mock data.
+The demo shows how the nested dynamic route changes when changing the text in the dynamic route segment of the URL, using hard-coded mock data to simulate various users' information that would normally be stored in a database.
 It also shows how to handle cases when the text from the dynamic route segment of the URL is missing or there is no record in the mock data that matches it.

 #### 02e.
 Pending UI